matthewjrogers/matthewjrogers.github.io/_pages/home.md

 title: My name is Matt Rogers
 ---

 I'm always eager for new challenges and the opportunity to acquire new skills.
-I've worked in of technical and analytical roles across a variety of industries.
+I've worked in technical and analytical roles across a variety of industries.

 My work experiences include:
 * Senior Analyst at Resource Systems group, where I collected, processed, and integrated large geospatial data sets for transportation market research studies